roman-milk/roman-milk.github.io/mom-of-cheerldr.md

  Dani tried hard to control her breathing and to stop her tummy from heaving.
 The dark eyes glared at her and demanded she answer.
 "Yes, Mistress.
 I'll wait."

  Her body stopped moving and Sarah knew it was time to renew her assault.
 She yanked the swollen clit out of the hideaway and twirled it around and around as vigorously as she could.
 "Good girl.
 Do you know you didn't have to have sex with Mr. Kristy?
 Julie would have made the team without your interfering."
-Report_Story #2